aenavidad/historical-series-re-Belize/work/aug-22/algorithmic.md

 files output from `sec 1` which are not also `sec 3` files eg cs-clean raw data files must or may (as indicated) meet the following standards.

-1. must be only UTF-8 encoded ie inc no markup nor formatting per BW per TCD,
+1. must be only UTF-8 encoded ie inc no markup nor formatting per BW per TCD per W3C in tabular-data-model,
-2. may be stored as `csv` per TCL, BW,
+2. may be stored as `csv` per TCL per BW per W3C in tabular-data-primer,
-3. must, if an authoritative or orginal copy eg clean raw data, be deposited in at least one repository per TCL per BW,[^6]
+3. must, if an authoritative or orginal copy eg clean raw data, be deposited in at least one repository per TCL per BW per W3C in dwbp,[^6]
-4. must, if an authoritative or original copy, be verifiably clean ie have passed cs-clean and hist-clean validation tests per BW,[^3]
+4. must, if an authoritative or original copy, be verifiably clean ie have passed cs-clean and hist-clean validation tests per BW per W3C in tabular-data-primer,[^3]
-5. must, if an authoritative or original copy, by human- and machine-readable per TCD,
+5. must, if an authoritative or original copy, by human- and machine-readable per TCD per W3C in dwbp,

 ## sec 3. work output from sec.
 1